GoogleCloudPlatform/podcast/site/content/post/episode-23-humble-bundle-with-andy-oxfeld/index.md

 MARK: ...that show you, like, total payments split by operating system, number of purchases.
 I've been a longtime Linux user, so I still go back on a regular basis and be like, "Hey, are Linux users paying more than Windows users?"
 And stuff like that, and actually look at the numbers.
 So yeah, a lot of that stuff really, like, exists, and like, they highlight top contributors and stuff like that.
 It's a pretty awesome thing that you're doing.
 ANDY: Thanks.
 MARK: So you said you were dealing with sort of, like, millions and millions of--Well, millions at the very least--of people buying products.
 Let's talk a little bit about the technology that powers Humble Bundle and what's going on there.
 I believe you people are using GCP.
 ANDY: Mm-hmm.
 That's correct.
-So yeah, we--We've been using App Engine since day one, and you know, over time we've continued to, you know, expand our usage of Google Cloud Platform offerings, and we're now using, you know, Google Cloud Storage.
+So yeah, we--We've been using App Engine since day one, and you know, over time we've continued to, you know, expand our usage of Google Cloud offerings, and we're now using, you know, Google Cloud Storage.
 We're using BigQuery, and you know, starting to use Google Compute Engine as well, and you know, those have definitely been critical to our success.
 FRANCESC: Very cool.
 So could you tell us a little bit more?
 Why did you choose App Engine at the beginning?
 ANDY: So we knew that our, as you mentioned, our traffic was gonna be very spiky, so the--You know, the automatic scaling of App Engine was absolutely crucial for our success, and you know, I don't think the company, you know, really could've worked without it, so the fact that--You know, so it was basically--You know, without automatic scaling, you know, we could have had--You know, if we had a fixed number of servers, there's two different ways it could've gone.
 So we could've either had too few servers, and you know, customers would've come to our website, and you know, things would've, you know, been slow or wouldn't have worked, and you know, customers wouldn't have been able to make all their purchases they were able to make.
 Or we would've had enough servers to meet the demand, but that would mean that, you know, as soon as--You know, really the first few hours from a bundle have always been by far when most of the traffic comes in, but the bundle runs for two weeks, and by the end it's more kind of a trickle of purchases compared to the beginning.
 So if we were paying for, you know, all the servers that we needed to support those initial few hours at the end of the bundle, our costs would've been so high that there's no way the company could have been profitable.
 So the fact that App Engine, you know, without any thought on our part was just able to, you know, scale up and scale down as we needed, and we didn't even have to think about it, you know, especially, you know, when the company was really small and we didn't have, you know, a big team, you know, it just allowed us to get started and just focus on, you know, selling games and you know, doing cool promotions and not worrying about, you know, all the little nitty-gritty details of the tech.
 FRANCESC: Nice.
 So knowing that Humble Bundle has been out there for quite a long time, I don't think you're using Go, so what language are you using?